 The onset of symptoms is likely to be early in childhood, before seven years of age.
 Symptoms are generally noticeable at 4-5 years and some research has indicated that ADHD may be recognisable as early as the age of three.
 The most common time for a formal diagnosis of ADHD to be made is when a child begins school.

-There is no one medical or psychological test that can provide a conclusive diagnosis of ADHD.
-An accurate diagnosis will rely on a thorough diagnostic process and must rule out other factors that could be producing the symptoms eg: emotional disturbances or certain food allergies, or underlying medical conditions such as overactive thyroid or vision or sight disturbances.
+There is no single medical or psychological test that can provide a conclusive diagnosis of ADHD.
+An accurate diagnosis will rely on a thorough diagnostic process and must rule out other factors that could be producing the symptoms eg: learning or language problems, brain injury, or underlying medical conditions such as overactive thyroid, vision or hearing problems, anxiety disorders, depression and sleep disorders.

 If ADHD is suspected a referral to a paediatric specialist skilled in ADHD diagnosis is necessary before a formal diagnosis of ADHD can be made.
 Specialists able to undertake this diagnostic process include paediatricians, neurologists, psychiatrists and child psychologists.
 Initially a history of the child’s medical, social, behavioural, psychological and educational development will be taken.
 Factors considered will include: